sylvaincom/C-for-data-science/README.md

 ### Table of contents of this repository:
 - Our report in French `rapport.pdf` is to be read first.
 - The `kmeans` folder contains our own code for the K-means clustering.
-- The `knn` folder contains our own code for the K-nearest neighbor algorithm.
+- The `kNN` folder contains our own code for the K-nearest neighbor algorithm.
 - The folder `NN-tutorial-miller` is to meant to be read before the folder `NN-iris-data`.
 We adapt the code for simulating a neural network in C/C++ for XOR data and in Iris data set.